USS Fort Worth: Construction and career

 On 13 May 2015 the Chinese foreign ministry sent a complaint to the United States after Fort Worth made freedom of navigation passage near Spratly Islands claimed by China.
-During her deployment to the South China Sea, Fort Worth encountered several warships of the People's Liberation Army Navy, putting the new rules of the Code for Unplanned Encounters at Sea into practice in a "professional" manner.
+During her deployment to the South China Sea, Fort Worth encountered several warships of the People's Liberation Army Navyputting the new rules of the Code for Unplanned Encounters at Sea into practice in a "professional" manner.

-On 12 January 2016, according to a memo from the service, it was reported that Fort Worth was sidelined in port at Singapore indefinitely because of damage to gears that propel the vessel, which resulted from a failure to use enough lubricating oil.
+On 12 January 2016, according to a memo from the service, it was reported that Fort Worth was sidelined in port at Singapore indefinitely due to damage to her combining gear.
 As a result, on 28 March 2016, CDR Michael Atwell, the commander of LCS crew 101 (the LCS is manned by a rotating crew), was relieved of duty and was temporarily replaced by CDR Lex Walker, deputy commodore of Destroyer Squadron 7.
 The Navy cited the reason for CDR Atwell's removal was "due to a due to loss of confidence in Atwell's ability to command," stemming from initial findings into the incident that sidelined Fort Worth.
-It is estimated that the repairs to Fort Worth would cost between $20 and $30 million according to defense officials, and it was feared that the ship would need to be heavy-lifted back from Singapore to San Diego so she can be repaired during her scheduled overhaul.
-However, the USN announced on 13 April 2016, that Fort Worth would transit back to San Diego on her gas turbines instead, with the journey scheduled for summer 2016.
+It is estimated that the repairs to Fort Worth would cost between $20 and $30 million according to defense officials, and it was feared that the ship would need to be heavy-lifted back from Singapore to San Diego so she could be repaired during her scheduled overhaul.
+However, the USN announced on 13 April 2016, that Fort Worth would transit back to San Diego on her gas turbines instead, with the journey scheduled for Summer 2016.
 It was expected that Fort Worth would take six weeks to travel from Singapore to San Diego with several underway replenishments and planned fueling stops along the way.
 However, a subsequent assessment found that the damage to Fort Worth was less severe than initially believed, and her engines were repaired in Singapore by late July ahead of returning to the United States for further repairs.

-In February 2020 it was announced that the Navy planned to retire Fort Worth and her sister ship Freedom after eight and twelve years of service respectively.
-She was scheduled to be decommissioned 31 March 2021 As of April 2022, the ship is still active and in commission, and Congress has blocked the Navy from retiring the ship in Fiscal Year 2022.
-As of 2023, she has been limited as a carrier platform for testing drones.
-In 2022, Kay Granger blocked the move to decommission the ship because of her namesake.Granger did not seek reelection in 2024.
+In February 2020 it was announced that the Navy planned to retire Fort Worth and her sister ship Freedom after eight and twelve years of service, respectively.
+She was scheduled to be decommissioned on 31 March 2021 however, U.S. Representative Kay Granger blocked the move to decommission due to the ship's namesake and her close ties to the town of Fort Worth.
+In 2023, Fort Worth was used primarily as a carrier platform for testing drones while in port in San Diego.

-The USS Fort Worth is entering “a new and final chapter,” as the Navy continues a yearslong push toward taking all of its shoreside combat ships out of service and investing the resources elsewhere, the ship’s commander told the USS Fort Worth’s Support Committee in an April 7, 2025, letter provided to the Report.
+After Representative Granger did not seek reelection in 2024, the commanding officer of USS Fort Worth told the USS Fort Worth’s Support Committee via letter on April 7, 2025 that the ship is entering “a new and final chapter,” as the Navy continues a multi-yearlong push toward taking all of its shoreside combat ships out of service and investing the resources elsewhere.
+The Navy officially rescheduled USS Fort Worth to be inactivated in San Diego on 31 July 2026.
+She was decommissioned on 29 July.